 Most insurers will also offer you the option of adding a voluntary excess to your policy.
-This means that you can choose to add an additional excess on top of your compulsory excess, increasing the amount that you will need to pay when you make a claim.
+This is where you can add an additional excess on top of your compulsory one, increasing the amount that you will need to pay when you make a claim.

 Though the idea of voluntarily paying more towards your insurance claim may seem counter-intuitive, there are benefits that come with increasing your excess.

 If you claim on your pet insurance for the cost of a £500 vet bill, and you had an excess of £100, you would pay the first £100 and your insurer the other £400.